solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 # Create and manage read replicas in Azure Database for PostgreSQL - Flexible Server from the Azure portal

+## In this article

+- Prerequisities
+- Review primary settings
+- Create a read replica
+- Add virtual endpoints
+- Promote replicas
+- Monitor a replica
+- Delete a replica
+- Delete a primary server
+- Next steps

+### APPLIES TO: Azure Database for PostgreSQL Flexible Server

-In this article, you learn how to create and manage read replicas in Azure Database for PostgreSQL from the Azure portal.
+In this article, you learn how to create and manage read replicas in Azure Database for PostgreSQL Flexible Server from the Azure portal.
 To learn more about read replicas, see the [overview](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-read-replicas).

-## Enable Promote Primary for existing Azure Database for PostgresSQL - Flexible Server

 ## Pre-requistes